SharonMomanyi/Customer_Churn_Project/README.md

 * churn:  Whether the customer churned or not (True/False).

-### LOADING AND DISPLAYING THE DATASET

-import pandas as pd
+#Loading and displaying the dataset
 df = pd.read_csv("Customer_Churn_Data.csv")
 df.head(10)

-# Rename the column names
+#Rename the column names
 df.columns = df.columns.str.replace(" ", "_")
 print(df.columns)

-### EXPLORATORY DATA ANALYSIS
+## EXPLORATORY DATA ANALYSIS

-# Check the data types of the columns
+#Check the data types of the columns
 df.info()

 * We have object, integer, float and boolean data types.
 For modelling purposes, I will convert and transform relevant columns.